 NearDuke.com- Searchable list of rental properties near campus.

-Trinity Properties -Twenty minutes walking distance to the Center, or take the LaSalle Loop Duke bus to get to campus.
+Trinity Properties (live link)-Twenty minutes walking distance to the Center, or take the LaSalle Loop Duke bus to get to campus.
 The neighbors are mostly foreign Duke students

 University Apartments offers some furnished apartments and is close to West Campus.

 Airbnb is a popular website that lists places to stay, including individual rooms in apartments or houses.

 Zillow is a real estate website that lists houses for rent.